-Credit risk is managed on a Group basis.
-For banks and financial institutions, Group policy is such that only independently rated parties with a minimum rating of 'A' are accepted.
+For banks and financial institutions, the Company policy is that only independently rated entities with a minimum rating of 'A-' are accepted as counterparties.

 Impairment of financial assets

 The Company subjects receivables from other group companies to the expected credit loss model.
 While cash and cash equivalents are also subject to the impairment requirements of IFRS 9, the identified impairment loss was immaterial.